 Pokhara also has much to offer for adrenaline junkies, such as canyoning, white water rafting, abseiling, paragliding, parasailing, ultralight aircraft flight, etc.

 As one of the best white-water rafting destinations in the world, Nepal boasts more than 6,000 rivers flowing through it, among which many are Class 3 and 4 thanks to the Himalayas.
 And Pokhara is just near the Seti River with torrential water passing through a gorge.
-Taking a raft down the Seti River, encountering fabulous Annapurna mountain views, and passing under suspension bridges full of prayer flags will definitely fulfill your adrenaline crave.
+Taking a raft down the Seti River, encountering fabulous Annapurna mountain views, and passing under suspension bridges full of prayer flags will definitely fulfill your adrenaline craving.

 If you want to stay dry, try paragliding.
 Stable thermals, convenient take-off and landing platforms, along with the safety of a large lake and breathtaking mountain views, all make Pokhara one of the top paragliding destinations in the world.
-When paragliding in beautiful weather, you will have a lifetime experience with a real bird’s view of the Himalayas, the Phewa Lake, and all Pokhara Valley.
+When paragliding in beautiful weather, you will have a lifetime experience with a real bird’s view of the Himalayas, the Phewa Lake, and all of Pokhara Valley.

 Ziplining is also an adrenaline-rush activity.
-Starting in the Sarangkot Hill, the Zipflyer Nepal is the most extreme zipline in the world.
+Starting in Sarangkot Hill, the Zipflyer Nepal is the most extreme zipline in the world.
 Along the 1.8 km zipline, you will fly over a lush forest and thundering Seti River, and incredible landscapes.
 It’s an awesome experience.

-Pokhara is the paradise of leisure and adventure with spectacular scenery.
+Pokhara is a paradise of leisure and adventure with spectacular scenery.
 It is definitely worth a visit.
 If you are planning a visit to Pokhara, we are more than happy to tailor-make a private tour for you.
 Any for any injury, we are always reachable at .